HemantPaul/myportfolio-showcase/README.md

 <br/>

 > **Not just a portfolio.
-A digital experience.**
+A completely unnecessary amount of frontend engineering.**
 >
-> Built to feel like a fusion of an Apple keynote, a sci-fi OS, and an Awwwards-winning interaction design.
+> built with animations, transitions, and visual effects to impress at least one designer.

 <br/>